CMSExperts/warmup/README.md

 The current state is intended for TYPO3 v8 LTS, and handles the Rootline Cache.

+For TYPO3 v9 LTS, pages can be called as well.

 ## Rootline Cache
 One of the main issues here is a large installation with lots of